Last modified: July 07, 2024

 renderWindow = vtk.vtkRenderWindow()

-# Create a Render Manager and associate with the render window
+# Create a Render Manager and associate it with the render window

 renderManager = vtk.vtkParallelRenderManager()